Intersection (road): Pedestrians

 Intersections generally must manage pedestrian as well as vehicle traffic.
 Pedestrian aids include crosswalks, pedestrian-directed traffic signals ("walk light") and over/underpasses.
-Traffic signals can be time consuming to navigate, especially if programmed to prioritise vehicle flow over pedestrians, while over and underpasses which rely on stairs are inaccessible to those who can't climb them.
+Traffic signals can be time consuming to navigate, especially if programmed to prioritise vehicle flow over pedestrians, while over and underpasses which rely on stairs are inaccessible to those who can not climb them.
 Walk lights may be accompanied by audio signals to aid the visually impaired.
 Medians can offer pedestrian islands, allowing pedestrians to divide their crossings into a separate segment for each traffic direction, possibly with a separate signal for each.

 Some intersections display red lights in all directions for a period of time.
 Known as a pedestrian scramble, this type of vehicle all-way stop allows pedestrians to cross safely in any direction, including diagonally.
 All green for non motorists is known from the crossing at Shibuya Station, Tokyo.

 In 2020, NHTSA reported that more than 50% of pedestrian deaths in the United States (3,262 total) were attributed to failure to yield the right of way-- which typically occurs at intersections.